 It takes time, training and kindness.
 “They need to be understood, to have a bond and a language between them,” Jackie says of her dogs.
 “It’s a game of trust between veterans who need someone to ground them and dogs who have been abandoned.”

 Rescues have rough beginnings.
 Yet, with their veterans, Trooper and the others are given new life and purpose and, for that, they’re grateful.

 “You can tell,” Jackie says.
 “They have this look, like ‘this is my second chance.’
 And they appreciate it.”

-Trooper said farewell to Jackie this November.
+Trooper said farewell to Jackie in November 2016.
 He’s begun a new life with his veteran.

 Originally published in Plano Profile‘s December 2016 issue.